leoll2/git-fat/README.md

 # Acknowledgements

 The original git-fat is developed and maintained by @jedbrown.
-The user @Jwink3101 extended it to support Python 3.
+User @Jwink3101 extended it to support Python 3.
+User @grahamgilbert provided support to AWS S3 as backend.